NATIONAL VFW DAY | SEPTEMBER 29

 NATIONAL VFW DAY HISTORY

 The VFW was established on September 29, 1899, by a group of veterans from the Spanish-American War and the Philippine Insurrection.
 It has since grown to be the nation’s largest group of combat veterans.
 They continue “to honor the dead by helping the living.”
-The VFW promote patriotism, goodwill and youth scholarships.
+The VFW promotes patriotism, goodwill, and youth scholarships.
 They also provide military assistance and community service programs, promote youth activities and volunteer many hours in their local communities.